WarriorOfWhat/Hostingway/README.md

 $\color{grey}{\text{Grey}}$: No longer in the venue<br>
 '[*]' - Only appears if a note exists.
 Can be hovered to view notes written by you or staff.

 **Greet:** Sends customized DM (Settings tab) to greet your guest with important information, like your website, discord, or rules.
-Once pressed, it remembers who has been greeted, even if they leave and come back.
+Once pressed, it remembers who has been greeted, even if they leave and come back.<br>
 **Note:** Notes to help you remember a guest for a more personalized experience.
-100 character limit.
+100 character limit.<br>
 **+Wheel:** Adds player to the Spinningway wheel.
-See below.
+See below.<br>

 **Reset Session Greets:** We recommend using this before using **Clear Offline History** if you want to greet everyone the same every night, including regulars.
-If not, this can be ignored.
+If not, this can be ignored.<br>
 **Clear Offline History:** If guests have left the venue and you want a cleaner list, you can use this to wipe out anyone that has exited the venue.
 This will still preserve all notes.

 ### Spinningway